-In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with murdering her father and stepmother.
-Lizzie claims to be innocent, but the local DA (Ed Flanders TV’s St. Elsewhere) is convinced of her guilt.
-The case goes to trial and the media has a field day with the details of the crime, while most of the town’s residents are unwilling to accept that a member of their community was responsible for such brutal murders.
+In 1892, a New England spinster, Lizzie Borden (Elizabeth Montgomery, TV’s Bewitched), is charged with axing her father and stepmother to death.
+Despite Lizzie’s claims of innocence, the local District Attorney (Ed Flanders, Tobe Hooper’s Salem’s Lot) is convinced of her guilt.
+The case goes to trial, but most people are unwilling to accept that a woman was responsible for such brutal murders.

 Reaction & Thoughts: